-You can transfer a balance under the promotional rate until September 30, 2020, but if you do, keep your card in your wallet until you’ve paid off the transferred amount.
+You can transfer a balance under the promotional rate up until the date specified by PenFed when you apply, but if you do, keep your card in your wallet until you’ve paid off the transferred amount.

 Otherwise, any new purchases will begin accruing interest as soon as you make them, even before you get your bill.